VictoryJin/Maps/README.md

 ```
 Replace #username with a registered user in the directory [/users](https://github.com/VictoryJin/Maps/tree/master/users).
 Replace #int for a positive number to set k, the number of clusters.
 This would visualize the user's ratings for a restaurant.
-A user that likes expensive restaurants be visualized as follows:
+A user that likes every food type is visualized as follows:
 <p align="center">
   <img src="https://github.com/VictoryJin/Maps/blob/master/img/likes_everything.png" alt="Labeled Ratings"/>
 </p>